stackmob-bot/stackmob-java-client-sdk/README.md

-# Stackmob Custom Code SDK
+# Stackmob Java Client SDK

-The StackMob Java SDK provides a native Java SDK to the your app's API on StackMob.
+With the StackMob Java Client SDK, you can integrate your StackMob application into any Java / JVM compatible codebase.

+Here are some example usages:

+* Connect your Google App Engine app to your StackMob application
+* Connect your Android app to your StackMob application (there is also an [https://github.com/stackmob/Stackmob_Android](Android SDK) that provides more Android specific functionality)
+* Connect your Java commandline utility to your StackMob Application
+* Connect your Tomcat, JBoss, etc... app to your StackMob application

+Hopefully you can see the pattern here.
+With this library, you can connect any JVM to your StackMob app.

 ## Getting Started